dorogoy/zipline-mcp/README.md

 #### `list_user_files`

 Lists and searches files that you have previously uploaded to the Zipline server.
+Use this tool to find file IDs that can then be used with `get_user_file`, `update_user_file`, and `delete_user_file` tools.
+You can also obtain file IDs by using `get_user_file` if you already know the file name.

 - `page`: (optional) Page number for pagination (default: 1)
 - `perPage`: (optional) Number of items per page (default: 20)